Content Management System (CMS)

 What is Drupal?

 Drupal is a Content Management System (CMS) for businesses and blogs.
-The software utilizes a verity of open source based frameworks to display content to users.
-Displaying content is a websites most basic function.
+The software utilizes an open source-based framework to display content to users.
+Displaying content is a website’s most basic function.

 Drupal provides many of our customers with a free alternative to WordPress, while maintaining a multitude of services that can allow your site to become a custom solution for the fraction of the cost.
-It’s powerful view based system makes it easy to develop a variety of products.
+A view-based system makes it easy to develop many products.

 Views and Custom Fields!

 Built within Drupal is a wonderful system designed to allow every user to develop and deploy custom fields.
-These fields can be utilized to build anything from company directories, to image galleries, that users or admins can enter into it.
+These fields can be used to build anything from company directories, to image galleries, that users or admins can enter.
 Drupal then provides a fancy tool for showing the views of the pages.

-Though Proper Programming can develop and deploy all Drupal based projects.
-We also support all existing Drupal based systems and look forward to providing our clients with an extended life to existing systems.
-When appropriate, we also work to migrate clients off of Drupal.
+Though, Proper Programming can develop and deploy all Drupal-based projects.
+We also support all existing Drupal-based systems and look forward to providing our clients with an extended life to existing systems.
+When appropriate, we also work to migrate clients off Drupal.
 And of course, we will create new Drupal projects when appropriate.

-We have an entire Drupal section of learning martials that we are writing.
+We have an entire Drupal section of learning martial that we are writing.